ATTX-project/ATTX-project.github.io/Import/attx_project/Using-Consul-for-Service-Discovery-on-Docker-Swarm.md

 Consul also replicates the registered information across its instances across the Swarm, thus enabling true elasticity in case new containers need to be replicated to new nodes

-By registering and replicating service information, a Service Discovery solution such as Consul also brings in the possibility of scaling up stateful services that don't scale up so well with Docker Swarm (e.g. stateful services without a persistent storage).
+By registering and replicating service information, a Service Discovery solution such as Consul also brings in the possibility of scaling up stateful services that don't scale up so well with Docker Swarm (e.g. stateful services without a persistent storage volume, such as Consul).

 ## 3. Limitations and a possible solution

-Given that Consul has to be run in host mode (it doesn't support running natively in Swarm mode yet), scaling up or adding more Consul Server instances in new nodes in our Swarm will pose challenges in terms of high availability and elasticity.
-If the Consul Server node goes down then so go the Consul cluster and hence we lose Service Discovery.
-And also, what will be the status of a new Consul Server instance Key-Value Store in a new Swarm host if we need to scale up the Docker Swarm?
+Given that Consul has to be run in host mode (it doesn't support running natively in Swarm mode yet), scaling up or adding more Consul Server instances in new nodes in our Swarm will pose challenges in terms of fault tolerance and elasticity.

+If the Consul Server node goes down, then so go the Consul cluster and hence we lose Service Discovery.

+Furthermore, if we need to scale up the Docker Swarm and deploy a new Consul Server instance in a new node, what will be the status of the Key-Value Store of that new Consul instance?

 One possible solution is to use Consul in conjunction with a distributed reverse proxy and load balancer.
 [Docker Flow Proxy](https://github.com/vfarcic/docker-flow-proxy), is one such solution.
 It is a Swarm-enabled implementation of [HA Proxy](http://www.haproxy.org/) that integrates well with Consul that would bring true fault tolerance and elasticity to our ATTX Docker Swarm, and could be re-used as a reverse proxy as well.